wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 * Color picker for each icon
 * 3 Icon Sets from which you can choose more than 400 icons

-Sortable widget that supports more than 80+ social networks

 = Where I can view a Demo? =